cs3157/recitations/D-Bits-Binary-C-Basics/bits-binary-and-c-basics.md

   1. Make sure that MSB is 1; note that the number is negative (**1**100)
   2. Invert all the bits (1100 -> 0011)
   3. Find the number's magnitude as if it were positive (0011 = 3)
+  4. Add 1 to the magnitude (3 + 1 = 4)
-  4. The value of the number is that magnitude, but negative (-3)
+  5. The value of the number is the negative of the result from step 4 (-4)

 So why do we use this weird form of representation?
 Well as it turns out, in two's complement, the computer can perform arithmetic